-- Career Awareness Program held in September to give students an opportunity to network with approximately 160+ companies/agencies relevant to skill sets in demand and employment opportunities available (permanent, summer, co-op).
+- Career Awareness Program - held in September to give students an opportunity to network with approximately 180+ companies/agencies relevant to skill sets in demand and employment opportunities available (permanent, summer, co-op).
 It is open to all majors and classifications; - Graduate & Professional School Career Day held during the fall semester and allows students to learn about postgraduate programs and application information, as well as scholarship and financial assistance offered at various graduate, law and medical schools.
-Graduate and professional schools participate from across the U.S.; - Education/Arts & Sciences Expo held during the spring semester and is specifically designed to assist education
+Graduate and professional schools participate from across the U.S.; - Spring Career Fair - held during the spring semester and gives students the opportunity to discuss Full-time, summer intern and co-op opportunities with participating employers.